Let’s Talk About the Novel Coronavirus

 Bluish lips or face

 This sounds morbid, but it’s need-to-know: In Wuhan, those who ended up dying of the coronavirus had severe trouble breathing.
-If you start to show symptoms of pneumonia—which include worsening cough, increased trouble breathing, and high fever (103-104 and above)—call 911 and tell them that you have, or are being evaluated for, COVID-19.
+If you start to show symptoms of pneumonia—which include worsening cough, increased trouble breathing, and high fever (103 to 104 degrees and above)—call 911 and tell them that you have, or are being evaluated for, COVID-19.

-If you have a paper facemask, put it on before emergency medical services arrive to help reduce the risk of spreading the disease, as much as you can, for the emergency responders.
+Be sure to put on a facemask before emergency medical services arrive to help reduce the risk of spreading the disease, as much as you can, for the emergency responders.
 At the hospital, you could be given oxygen or put on a ventilator depending on how intense your case is.

 How Can I Prevent Getting COVID-19?